Double jump phase transition in a soliton cellular automaton: Constructing the time-invariant Young Diagram

 for all $k\geq 0$.
 The inverse map from paths to configurations proceeds by writing a $0$ for each downstroke or $h$-stroke and a $1$ for each upstroke.
 See Figure \ref{fig:Motzkin} for an illustration.

 The shape of this path tells us how to evolve the system by a single sweep: A ball is picked up at each upstroke and deposited at each downstroke.
 Specifically, label the balls $1,\ldots,m$ from left to right.
 (This labeling applies only to states, not the system as a whole.
 In subsequent sweeps, the label of a particular ball may change.)
 Then the $j^{\text{th}}$ upstroke occurs at the site where the carrier picks up the ball labeled $j$.
 The site at which she deposits ball $j$ is determined by drawing a horizontal line from the center of the $j^{\text{th}}$ upstroke to the first downstroke on its right.
 From this description, we see that the height of the path at any site equals the number of balls in the carrier's stack after she visits that site.
-When the sweep is completed, the new state of the system corresponds to the path formed by converting each downstroke to an upstroke and then uniquely completing the path so that it is $h$-restricted Motzkin (Figure~\ref{fig:Motzkin}).
-Formally, the box-ball state $X_{s+1}$ is given in terms of the Motzkin path $\Gamma(X_s)$ by
+When the sweep is completed, the new state of the system corresponds to the unique path formed by converting each downstroke to an upstroke and then adding $h$-strokes and downstrokes so that it is $h$-restricted Motzkin.